A group of independent Linux app developers have written an open letter to the wider GNOME community to say: “stop theming our apps”.

-Signatories to this open letter include well-respected GTK app makers like Felix Häcker (Gradio), Bilal Elmoussaoui (Authenticator) and Jordan Petridis (Podcasts), as well as several members of the GNOME foundation (who, its stated, sign in personal capacity).
+Signatories to this open letter include well-respected GTK app makers like Felix Häcker (Gradio), Bilal Elmoussaoui (Authenticator) and Jordan Petridis (Podcasts), as well as several members of the GNOME foundation (who, its stated, sign in a personal capacity).

 You can read the letter in full on the site below.

 Do let me know how you think this situation could be tackled in the comments section.
 There are no “easy” solutions, so some creative thinking is required!